AdobeDocs/marketo.it-IT/help/marketo/product-docs/reporting/basic-reporting/report-activity/clone-a-report-to-group-reports.md

    ![](assets/image2015-4-21-11-3a33-3a11.png)

    Fantastico!
-Il rapporto verrà ora visualizzato in **Report gruppo.**
+Il rapporto verrà ora visualizzato in **Report gruppo**.

    ![](assets/image2015-4-21-11-3a37-3a25.png)